 But the reality is, it is a third-party app made by them through which hacked codes.
 So if a customer uses their app (an unknown third-party app), the security can be breached.

 Always use an authorized app and equipment.

 The effort and expertise required to hack a smart lock are far more than the mechanical techniques in the normal dumb lock.
-Additionally, many smart locks have built in-alarm that fires whenever there is an attempt to tampering.
+Additionally, many smart locks have built in-alarm that fires whenever there is an attempt to tamper.

 Should you buy smart locks?
 Yes, we confidently advocate that.
 They are fairly secure and safe as compared to regular dumb locks.

 Smart locks have a key role in making your home a truly smart home.
-The smart home is the future and next big thing in this new decade.
+The smart home is the future and the next big thing in this new decade.